meineerde/form_forms/README.md

 The render method takes two parameters: the model object that should be used as the base object for the form and a view instance (which can be almost always passed as `self`).
 The view instance is used to render the form fields.

+## Form Registry

+To handle several forms, form_forms ships with a simple registry.
+If you need a more powerful system, you are of course free to handle your form objects in any other way.

+The default registry provides a hash-like interface on the `FormForms::Registry` class.
+You can either directly assign form objects to keys there as shown above or you can use the `register` method of all `Form` classes as a shorthand:

+    FormForms::Form.register(:my_name) do |form|
+      # form definition
+      # [...]
+    end

 ## Adapting an existing form from plugins